 We recommend submitting each secondary application within 2 weeks of receiving, without sacrificing quality.
 Prewriting essays (with past prompts found on websites like Student Doctor Network) can save you time when you receive the actual invitation, just make sure to revise each essay to fit the school’s exact prompt!

 Are you wanting help with your secondary essays?
-Check out our affordable secondary editing packages here.
+Check out:

 Some schools require an ethics and professionalism assessment known as the CASPer.
 Research if any schools on your list require this and allot a morning or afternoon to complete this 90 minute assessment.